connectrpc/examples-es/react-native/README.md

 Starts the server locally using Expo.
 You should then be able to see it running on a phone provided you have the above app downloaded and configured.

+Note that React-Native does not fully support the Fetch API when running on mobile and as a result, the Connect transport does not work properly in that environment.
+Instead, we create a custom XHR transport for use in that circumstance.

 ## Helpful Commands

 ### `npm run buf:generate`